 Career Development Director

-As the Career Development Director, Pinky is responsible for building and executing programming to engage the women in technology community by coordinating career development events, establishing a mentoring program, and other related activities.
+As the Career Development Director, Savanna is responsible for building and executing programming to engage the women in technology community by coordinating career development events, establishing a mentoring program, and organizing other related activities.

 As Volunteer Director, Rose is in charge of recruiting and managing volunteers for ChickTech Charlotte opportunities.
 Professionally, Rose is a Web Developer within the Retail Delivery Systems (RDS) team at Wells Fargo.
 Graduating with honors from the University of North Carolina Charlotte, Rose obtained her B.A. in Computer Science, with a concentration in Cyber Security.
 Working as a Web Developer, Rose primarily codes in Java.